barry-waldbaum-rl/reat-vm-setup/README.md

 ```

-10. Create bashrc with aliases so users can:
-- Start, stop, and SSH to nodes as if they were on VMs
+12. Create bashrc with aliases so users can start, stop, and SSH to nodes as if they were on VMs.
-- Run Redis OSS in a container for lab 2
-- Run DNS Utils.

 ```bash
 cat << EOF > vnc_docker/bashrc